toyota-connected/ivi-homescreen/plugins/filament_view/README.md

-# Filament View Plugin
+# Filament View

-This plugin is used with a AndroidView on the Flutter side
+This plugin is built for use with an AndroidView on the Flutter side.

-### Requirements
+## Requirements
-* Vulkan is supported by target system
-* Build homescreen with Clag
-  * This is due to the fact Clang is required for Filament.

-_Filament does not build with GCC._
+- **System Compatibility:** The target system must support Vulkan
+- **Compiler:** Clang
+    - Note: Filament requires Clang

 ## Building Filament

-Development work used the following configuration:
+The development work is done using the following Filament configuration:

 ```
 -DFILAMENT_SUPPORTS_WAYLAND=ON